 This smaller ensemble is a highly skilled group of musicians who play rock music from the last 30 years.
 Open to drummers, guitarists and singers, this group perform regularly at school events.
 Rehearsals: Monday lunch time.

 Open to any wind or brass players, this ensemble play jazz arrangements of popular music and other jazz music from the last 100 years and is one of our most popular acts.
-We play twice a year at our concerts, and some more skilled players will be invited to play in the pit band for our annual musical.
+We play twice a year at our concerts, and some more experienced players will be invited to play in the pit band for our annual musical.

 Woodbridge High School has a thriving Music Department and offers musical instrument lessons at school with teachers from the Redbridge Music Service.
 Lessons may be individual or in groups and are arranged on a ‘rota’ basis to minimise disruption to curriculum subjects.
 The instrumental choices currently include piano, voice, guitar, strings, woodwind, brass and drums.
 If there is a different instrument that your child would like to learn, there may be an opportunity to organise this, so please let us know.